htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 C:\\WINNT, then certainly no HTCondor job run on that machine would be able to write anything there.
-The only files the job should be able to access on the execute machine are files accessible by the Users and Everyone groups, and files in the job’s temporary working directory.
+The only files the job should be able to access on the execute machine are files accessible by the Users and Everyone groups, and files in the job's temporary working directory.
 Of course, if the job is configured to run using the account of the submitting user (as described in section `8.2.4 <#x76-5770008.2.4>`__), it will be able to do anything that the user is able to do on the